 The Hilo International Airport (ITO) is one of the two major airports on the Big Island.
 It serves most of East Hawaiʻi, including the districts of Hilo and Puna, as well as portions of the districts of Hāmākua and Kaʻū.
 The other major airport on the Big Island is KOA, 8 miles above Kailua-Kona on the West coast.

-Most flights to the airport come from within Hawaii.
+Most flights to ITO come from within Hawaii.
 Hawaiian Airlines and go!
 Mokulele fly to Hilo from Honolulu International Airport (HNL), and United Airlines serves ITO from Los Angeles and San Francisco.
 Read more about flights to Hilo from the mainland and inter-island flight to Hilo.

 You can find the official website of the Hilo International Airport here.